deltachat/deltachat-core/README.md

 - [Windows building](https://github.com/deltachat/deltachat-core/issues/306)

-If you can help with advancing or adding to these efforts, be our guest.
+If you can help with advancing or adding to these efforts, please do contribute.
 Otherwise read on for how to get ``libdeltachat.so`` and ``deltachat.h`` installed into your system.